RedTeamPentesting/pretender/README.md

   messages by hostname (`--spoof-for`/`--dont-spoof-for`).
 You can decide what to do with DHCPv6 messages without FQDN option by setting or omitting `--ignore-nofqdn`
+- Depending on the build configuration, either the operating system resolver (`CGO_ENABLED=1`) or a Go implementation (`CGO_ENABLED=0`) is used.
+This can be important for host info collection because the OS resolver may support local name resolution and the Go implementation does not.
+Note that the Linux binary in `redteam-pretender` is built using `CGO_ENABLED=1` and the Windows binaries are built with `CGO_ENABLED=0`.